Friday, 29 September 2023

 Chromatic Pool

-Chromatic Pool is an anommaly with stark white mineral deposits dominating the bacteria.
+Chromatic Pool is an anomaly, with stark white mineral deposits dominating the colours of the bacteria.

 Firehole River

-The crystal-clear Firehole River winds gracefully through the basin, weaving its way between clusters of geysers.
-Not as flashy as the geysers, this peacful river is a crutial life blood for the plants & animals in the basin.
+The crystal-clear Firehole River winds gracefully through the basin, weaving between geysers.
+While less dramatic than the geysers, it provides a vital lifeline for the surrounding ecosystem.

 Grotto Geyser

-During our visit, Grotto Geyser erupted continuously, sending powerful surges of water over its contorted sinter cone.
-It has a gnarly formation which it likely formed around a stand of trees.
+During our visit, Grotto Geyser erupted continuously, sending powerful surges of water over its contorted sinter cone, likely formed around an ancient stand of trees.
 This was one of the more active geysers in the Basin during our visit.

 Morning Glory Pool